legion0/screeps/README.md

 ### P1

+* Replace null body return value with pop from spawn queue.
 * Account for amount withdrawn when calculating container load for withdraw.
 * Move highways away from exists, make exists more costly for highway cost matrix.
 * Build roads based on server cache creep position heat map.